Attention: Here be dragons

 Nota

-So, in which situation should one use each of these notifications or virtual functions?
+So, when should you use each of these notifications or virtual functions?

-Use _process() when one needs a framerate-dependent delta time between frames.
+Use _process() when you need a framerate-dependent delta time between frames.
 If code that updates object data needs to update as often as possible, this is the right place.
-Recurring logic checks and data caching often execute here, but it comes down to the frequency at which one needs the evaluations to update.
+Recurring logic checks and data caching often execute here, but it comes down to how often the evaluations need to update.
 If they don't need to execute every frame, then implementing a Timer-timeout loop is another option.

 # Allows for recurring operations that don't trigger script logic